s0l0ist/node-seal/README.md

 (async () => {
   // Due to limitations with how the WASM file is loaded,
   // we need to await on the main library in order to have
+  // a fully instanciated instance.
+This limitation mostly
+  // because of browser limitations on the size of
+  // synchronously loaded WASM files.
+Therefore, the loading
-  // a fully instanciated instance. const { Hcrypt } = require('node-seal')
+  // must be done asynchronously. const { Hcrypt } = require('node-seal')
   const Crypt = await HCrypt

   // There are 3 different computationLevel's that have been predefined
   // for ease of use. 'low', 'medium', and 'high'.
 The computation levels